kevin143carr/tarpon-installer/README.md

 resources = resources/

 ### [USERINPUT] # Used to create installer variable that can be used in the [FILES],[ACTIONS] AND [FINAL] sections.
-*Just put percent signs around the key like: %userdata% and add it to the line item in the previously mentioned sections *\
+Just put percent signs around the key like: %userdatafolder% and add it to the line item in the previously mentioned sections\
 \
 **Example**\
 userdatafolder = c:\userdata